MathematicusLucian/crowdcomms-frontend-coding-challenge/README.md

 # Frontend Coding Challenge

+## Comments

+1. Presentable - Added some CSS
+2. Cached to prevent unnecessary api calls - Was seeking to implement RxJS / use memory as store of last fetched data
+3. Must be tested - Basic; some tests failing
+4. Optimised for performance - Has Data service; Was seeking to implement RxJS
+5. Structured as though it is expected to grow into a large enterprise app in the future - Believe apprpriate file structure
+6. Display a good overall knowledge of the main Angular concepts and best practices - Believe meets this

 ## Introduction

 You have been tasked with creating a simple yet powerful recipe app using __Angular__ for a local chef.
 The app will be created using the following free and open api: